Ice Planet Barbarians #1-10, A Series by Ruby Dixon

 Couple: Tiffany & Salukh

 Tiffany was described in the past few books as gorgeous and a flirt.
 As of this book in the series, Tiffany and Josie are the remaining uncoupled women.
-This means the single men are showering Tiffany with attention which is the last thing she wants.
+This means the single men are showering Tiffany with attention, which is the last thing she wants.
 Tiffany doesn’t feel safe; she only goes along with the flirting because she doesn’t want any lash back.
 I think many women can relate; how many times have you smiled to pacify a guy instead of risking their anger?
 It’s not uncommon for violence (from verbal abuse to physical assault) to be the response to a rejection.
 Tiffany is also trying to heal from the trauma she survived on the spaceship, so not even her sleep is a safe space.

 What I loved so much about Salukh was how he saw Tiffany.
 Besides Josie, he was the only one to notice how uncomfortable Tiffany was around the single men of the tribe.
 Anyone who paid attention to her body language would have realized how unsafe she felt.
 And, when you feel unsafe and don’t trust the people around you, it’s very hard to state your boundaries (especially when they go against the culture).

-The reason Barbarian’s Prize wasn’t one rated higher was how nonsensical the plot was.
-In an effort to get the single men to stop *ahem* stalking *ahem* Tiffany (you know, instead of Georgie or Kira just telling them to stop it already), Josie makes up a human courting ritual – a competition – to distract the men.
-This part of the plot was incongruent to the dogma that “resonance chooses.”
+Barbarian’s Prize wasn’t rated higher because of its nonsensical plot.
+To get the single men to stop stalking Tiffany (you know, instead of Georgie or Kira just telling them to stop it already), Josie makes up a human courting ritualβ€”a competitionβ€”to distract the men.
+This part of the plot was incongruent with the dogma that “resonance chooses.”
 If resonance makes the choice, why even bother with the competition?
 It made no sense!

 Ranking of Book: 8th of 20